-The St. John’s experience is Catholic, Vincentian, metropolitan, and global.
-Graduates are not only employable, but, when they leave campus, they take with them all of the hope, compassion, awareness, and well-rounded dialogue that can only come from knowing what it means to be a global citizen.
+The St. John’s legacy is Catholic, Vincentian, metropolitan, and global.
+Graduates aren’t only employable when they leave campus, but they take with them all of the hope, compassion, awareness, and well-rounded dialogue that can only come from knowing what it means to be a global citizen.

 We major in options

 It is often the case that a student enters college unsure of what program he or she wants to pursue.
 We support this journey by offering more than 100 programs of study built on an “options-oriented” core curriculum that prepares students for success in a challenging academic environment.
-Exclusive majors such as Actuarial Science, Biomedical Sciences, six-year Doctor of Pharmacy, and Mathematical Physics are offered in addition to larger programs such as English, Biology, Homeland Security, Adolescent Education, and so much more.
+Exclusive majors such as Actuarial Science, Biomedical Sciences, Mathematical Physics, and a six-year Doctor of Pharmacy are offered in addition to larger programs such as English, Biology, Homeland Security, Adolescent Education, and so much more.

 The world is your classroom

-St. John’s University provides students with a global education, both inside and outside the classroom.
-Nearly 30% of St. John’s students study abroad at some point during their undergraduate career, and countless others see the world through SJU-sponsored service plunges.
-In addition to three New York City campuses—Queens, Staten Island, Manhattan—St. John’s has a campus in Rome, Italy, as well as study locations in Paris, France, and Seville, Spain.
+St. John’s University provides students with a global education both inside and outside the classroom.
+More than 44% of St. John’s students study abroad at some point during their undergraduate career, and countless others see the world through St. John’s–sponsored service plunges.
+In addition to three New York City campuses—Queens, Staten Island, and Manhattan—St. John’s has a campus in Rome, Italy, as well as study locations in Paris, France, and Limerick, Ireland.

-Students have the opportunity to spend a semester in Rome or Paris, or they can opt for the Discover the World program, which allows them to spend five weeks each in Rome, Paris, and Seville over the course of one semester.
+Students have the opportunity to spend a semester in Rome or Paris, or they can participate in the Discover the World program, which allows them to spend five weeks each in Rome, Paris, and Limerick over the course of one semester.